A look into how Nisum eliminated silos for seamless business integration.

-Among SAIS’ carrier partners are MetLife, The Hartford, Safeco, Explorer, Unitrin, Travelers, Progressive, Commerce West, First American Specialty, Geovera, American Modern and Universal, Pacific Specialty, Philadelphia, Chartis, Zurich and Zenith, Employers and others.
+Among SAIS’s carrier partners is MetLife, The Hartford, Safeco, Explorer, Unitrin, Travelers, Progressive, Commerce West, First American Specialty, Geovera, American Modern and Universal, Pacific Specialty, Philadelphia, Chartis, Zurich, and Zenith, Employers, and others.
 In order to maintain SAIS’ market advantage as the leading online insurance aggregator, several organizational changes needed to be implemented to overcome key business challenges:

-Siloed Legacy System: SAIS was using over 60 independent quoting systems, all of which were maintained and deployed independently and agents were routed based on the initial criteria they entered.
-There was no single truth of record, as there were disparate systems holding the data.
+Siloed Legacy System: SAIS was using over 60 independent quoting systems, all of which were maintained and deployed independently, and agents were routed based on the initial criteria they entered.
+There was no single truth of the record, as there were disparate systems holding the data.

 High Employee Turnover: Agents were frustrated because they often had to enter the same data several times as they interacted with multiple systems, and they would often lose data as they transitioned between systems.
 With no single truth of record, agents had to track their own expiration dates for insurance policies, and they did not have tools to remarket products to their customers.

 High Costs and Low Profits: Maintaining a number of disparate, independent systems required a large IT team and resulted in high maintenance costs, ultimately resulting in significantly lower returns.

 Slow Time-to-Market: Under the existing structure, time-to-market was extremely delayed as any change to the system would take several weeks, if not months, to go live.